-Major General (Ret'd) M J R Rutledge CB OBE MA is the Chief Executive of ABF The Soldiers' Charity.
-Major General S Nesmith was a trustee of ABF The Soldiers' Charity.
+Major General (Ret'd) M J R Rutledge CB OBE MA was the Chief Executive of ABF The Soldiers' Charity.
+Major General P Griffiths is a trustee of ABF The Soldiers' Charity.
 The Charity has power, in its Scheme, to make grants to ABF The Soldiers' Charity.
-Grants of £929,000 (2019: £800,000) were made to ABF The Soldiers' Charity during the year.
+No Grant was made to ABF The Soldiers' Charity during the year (2020: £929,000).